Hardwood Floor Installers • Engineered & Solid Wood • Vancouver

 Do hardwood floors need acclimation before installation?

 Yes.
-Acclimation and moisture checks matter because wood products respond to environmental and jobsite conditions.
+Acclimation and moisture checks matter because hardwood and engineered wood products respond to environmental and jobsite conditions.

 Yes, in many cases.
-Engineered hardwood is often used in condo projects depending on slab condition, product suitability, and building requirements.
+Engineered hardwood is often used in condo projects depending on slab condition, product suitability, acoustic requirements, and building rules.

 Is engineered hardwood better than solid hardwood for condos?

-Often it is a better fit for many slab-based condo projects, but the right answer depends on the specific product, substrate, and site conditions.
+Often it is a better fit for many slab-based condo projects, but the right answer depends on the specific product, substrate, sound requirements, and site conditions.

 Do you remove existing flooring and handle disposal?